Call for Training Projects for 2024 and Educational Leave (CPP)

 Department: UFR STAPS

-Summary: This project aims to offer third-year undergraduate students in Adapted Physical Activity and Health (APA-S) the opportunity to reflect on their professional stance and analyze its impact on the relational climate they create with specific populations (those who are ill, disabled, or have various disorders).
-Through bodily sensations, body language analysis, and group dynamics, students will acquire tools to adjust their approach and adapt to their audience, fostering an attitude of openness, compassion, and shared responsibility in their interactions with individuals.
+Abstract: The project aims to provide third-year students in the APA-S (Adapted Physical Activity and Health) bachelor’s program with the opportunity to observe their professional demeanor and analyze how it influences the interpersonal dynamic with a specific audience (patients, people with disabilities, and those with various conditions).
+Through bodily sensations, body-reading tools, and group dynamics, students will acquire the means to adjust their professional demeanor and adapt to the people they are working with, maintaining an attitude of openness, kindness, and shared responsibility in engaging with others.

-The PédagoN'UM call for projects "Digital Pedagogy at the University of Montpellier" (formerly CNUMF call for projects) is open from December 14, 2023 to February 29, 2024 before noon.
-It is structured around 5 types of projects:
+The PédagoN’UM call for proposals, “Digital Pedagogy at UM” (formerly AAP CNUMF), is open from December 14, 2023, to February 29, 2024, before noon.
+It focuses on five types of projects:

 Project Leader: Antoine PIETRI